Bryce-Du/Recipe_DB/README.md

 # Recipe_DB
 Sinatra App featuring a database of recipes.
 Users create profiles where they can record items in their pantry, and recipes in a user cookbook.
 Users can search for recipes that use the ingredients they have on hand, or search by a single ingredient.
-They can also

 ## Installation